A Systematic Survey of Security Threats and Defenses in LLM-Based AI Agents: A Layered Attack Surface Framework: Single-Agent Layer Attacks (L1--L4)

 Retrieval-Augmented Generation (RAG)~\cite{rag2020} is the dominant paradigm for grounding agent responses in external knowledge.
 Zou \etal~\cite{poisonRAG2024} demonstrate PoisonedRAG: by injecting as few as 5 adversarial documents into a corpus of 10,000+, an attacker achieves $>$90\% targeted knowledge corruption.
 Chen \etal~\cite{chen2024agentpoison} extend this to AgentPoison, a backdoor attack targeting both long-term memory and RAG knowledge bases via optimized triggers that achieve $>$80\% attack success at poison rates below 0.1\%.
 Zhang \etal~\cite{hijackrag2024} demonstrate HijackRAG, a retrieval hijacking attack that redirects RAG queries to attacker-controlled responses via adversarial retriever perturbations.
 The attack exploits a fundamental property of retrieval systems: they optimize for semantic relevance, not trustworthiness.
 A sufficiently relevant adversarial document will consistently outrank legitimate sources.
+Xu \etal~\cite{ragSecurityTaxonomy2026} provide a systematic taxonomy organizing RAG attacks across six pipeline stages and three trust boundaries; their analysis confirms that retrieval-time manipulation (T1) and pre-retrieval knowledge corruption (T3) require non-overlapping defenses, consistent with the LASM layer/temporality decomposition.

 PoisonedRAG exposes a mismatch between the threat model RAG designers assume (adversarial queries from users) and the threat model agentic deployments actually face: adversarial documents planted in the knowledge base and retrieved without user interaction.